2021 PGA Championship streaming: How to watch online through ESPN Plus, CBS Sports apps

 You can watch the 2021 PGA Championship online starting on Thursday in the United States, as ESPN has its online stream for all four rounds of the tournament from Kiawah Island.

-There will be 156 players in the field, competing for an opportunity to win in the second men's major of the year and fourth major this season.
+There will be 156 players in the field, competing for an opportunity to win in the second men's major of the year and fourth major this season, with six played in this expanded season.

 The first two days of the event will air live on ESPN, with ESPN airing six hours of coverage each day.
 CBS Sports has afternoon coverage on Saturday and Sunday, with ESPN airing early weekend round coverage.